Useful tips and tricks to support your business now more than ever

 2. Connect with other industry partners

 What makes LinkedIn different from other social media platforms is it’s specifically for professionals.
-Here you can establish partnerships in your community with contractors, designers, realtors, architects, and others who serve homeowners like you.
+Here you can establish partnerships in your area related to the type of business you want to do.
 It’s one of the cheapest and easiest ways to establish yourself as the go-to business for your specialty.

 With both individual and business profile options, you have a variety of opportunities to stand out and boost your professional credibility.